StevenTammen/bibledocs.org/content/verse-by-verse-studies/genesis/genesis-1/_index.md

 <!-- --- -->

-Liberal scholars squabble endlessly about the etymology of the tetragrammaton, but it is clear from usage that the divine the name of God is fundamentally connected to existence, just as in this passage from Exodus.
+Some scholars squabble endlessly about the etymology of the tetragrammaton, but it is clear from usage that the divine the name of God is fundamentally connected to existence, just as in this passage from Exodus.

 I've honestly always found the ink spilled here somewhat regrettable, inasmuch as actual *usage* is always king in lexicography, not etymology.
 For another example of scholars getting off in the weeds of etymology and muddling themselves theologically, compare all the confusion over the Greek adjective [μονογενής](https://biblehub.com/greek/3439.htm).
 (Ichthys hits interpretive issues surrounding μονογενής [here](https://ichthys.com/mail-Only-Begotten-Mother-Of-God-On-This-Rock.htm) and [here](https://ichthys.com/mail-Jesus-is-God-and-Man.htm#monogenes--only-begotten), for example).